TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Tensorized Underwater Gaussian Splatting

-In the previous subsection, we obtained the clean underwater image $\mathcal{J}$~with the light attenuation function $\mathcal{F^\alpha}$.
+In the previous subsection, we obtained the clean underwater image $\mathcal{J}$~with the light attenuation function $\mathcal{F}^a$.
 Then, we'll blend them into the final output through the Adaptive Medium Estimation (AME) module.
-Specifically, for a given camera direction $d$, $\mathcal{J}$~and $\mathcal{F^\alpha}$~with depth $\mathbf{z}$~will can be rendered as:
+Specifically, for a given camera direction $d$, $\mathcal{J}$~and $\mathcal{F^a}$~with depth $\mathbf{z}$~are rendered as:

-where $\mathcal{J} \text{, } \mathcal{F^\alpha} \in \mathbb{R}^{H\times W\times 3}$~and $\mathbf{z_u} \text{, } \mathbf{z_\alpha} \in \mathbb{R}^{H\times W}$, $r{\left (\mathbf{G},d \right)}$~is the differentiable rasterization of Gaussian $\mathbf{G}$~at camera direction $d$.
-Subsequently, we estimate the backscatter image $\mathcal{B}\in \mathbb{R}^{H\times W\times 3}$~based on \cref{eq:b_in_underwater}, and the backscatter coefficient $\bm{\beta^B}$~is modeled using a $ 1 \times 1 $~convolution layer $\mathrm{Conv}_{1\times 1}\left (\cdot\right)$, where the layer's weights are denoted as $ \mathcal{W}\in \mathbb{R}^{1\times3\times1\times1} $.
+where $\mathcal{J} \text{, } \mathcal{F}^a \in \mathbb{R}^{H\times W\times 3}$~and $\mathbf{z_u} \text{, } \mathbf{z_a} \in \mathbb{R}^{H\times W}$, $r{\left (\mathbf{G},d \right)}$~is the differentiable rasterization of Gaussian $\mathbf{G}$~at camera direction $d$.
+Subsequently, we estimate the backscatter image $\mathcal{B}\in \mathbb{R}^{H\times W\times 3}$~based on \cref{eq:b_in_underwater}, and the backscatter coefficient $\bm{\beta^B}$~is modeled using a $ 1 \times 1 $~convolution layer $\mathrm{Conv}_{1\times 1}\left (\cdot\right)$, where the layer's weights are denoted as $ \mathcal{W}\in \mathbb{R}^{3\times1\times1\times1} $.
 Consequently, $\mathcal{B}$~is expressed as:

 where $\bm{\gamma^{\infty}}$~is a non-negative learnable variable and $\sigma\left (\cdot\right)$ denotes the ReLU activation function.
 Then, the image $\mathbf{I} \in \mathbb{R}^{H \times W \times 3}$, synthesized based on the underwater image formation model, can be rendered as follows: